Sunday, September 14

 In this program, climate writer Amy Kennedy discusses her research about the petrochemical industry along the Gulf Coast of Louisiana and the ongoing energy-colonialism in the region.
 This type of extractivism is engineering dozens of culture-bearing communities out of existence.
 Kennedy will discuss her new book, Vanishing Points: Words for Disappearing, a collection of micro-essays and photographs exploring the surreal intersection of heavy industry and nature along the Gulf Coast, and the grief these spaces elicit.
 Through this program, Kennedy will share conceptual tools that help people recognize and process ecological grief, as well as underscore how this grief can function as a portal for more meaningful engagement with climate action.
 Presented by Antenna Press.

-Register here
+Listen here

 2-3 PM

-Jason Polan: The Post Office, with Jason Fulford, Starlee Kine and Richard McGuire
+Jason Polan: The Post Office, with Jason Fulford, Starlee Kine, and Richard McGuire

 To mark the release of Jason Polan: The Post Office, newly published by Printed Matter, Inc., project editor and designer Jason Fulford will be joined in discussion by radio producer Starlee Kine and illustrator Richard McGuire about the correspondence practice of artist Jason Polan, and his longtime affinity for the US Postal Service.
-The conversation will look to the trove of drawings, letters, objects, and ephemera that Polan exchanged through the mail with friends, fans and penpals around the world, considering how these playful and often touching exchanges offered a way to forge new connections, and gave us a portrait of the artist himself.
+The conversation will look to the trove of drawings, letters, objects, and ephemera that Polan exchanged through the mail with friends, fans, and penpals around the world, considering how these playful and often touching exchanges offered a way to forge new connections, and gave us a portrait of the artist himself.
 Presented by Printed Matter, Inc.

-Register here
+Listen here

 3–4 PM

-This program presents a combination of conversation and performance centered on the launch of a radical re-issue of Mary Wollstonecraft Shelley’s apocalyptic novel, The Last Man (1826).
+This event features a conversation between curator Meg Onli and writer Lucy Ives, along with a performance centered on the launch of a radical re-issue of Mary Wollstonecraft Shelley’s apocalyptic novel, The Last Man (1826).
 Edited by Meg Onli, the Whitney Museum's Nancy and Fred Poses Curator, the publication features visual and textual contributions from students in the Image Text MFA Program at Cornell University.
 Shelley’s incisive reflections on the vanity of power, the disappointments of political ambition, and the loneliness of living in a ruined world all resonate powerfully today.
 The artists’ interventions amplify and reinterpret these themes.
 Together, they offer a collective contemplation of our troubled present, inviting the audience to consider our engagements with each other and our world.
 Presented by Image Text Ithaca.

-Register here
+Listen here

 4–5 PM